 The Company entered into a QST agreement with CCL 1998.
 Under this agreement CCL 1998 ceded 85.0% of its overall net financial results, which includes both insurance and non-insurance related balances, to the Company.
-The overall net financial result is recorded within other losses in the statement of comprehensive income.
+The overall net financial result is recorded within other losses in the statement of comprehensive (loss) income.
 Amounts receivable or payable under this agreement are recorded within other payable or other receivables on the balance sheet.
 The overall net financial results is settled on a net basis.

-In accordance with Lloyd's requirements the Company is required to provide 85% of the required FAL, to support the underwriting activities of Syndicate 2010 and Syndicate 3010.
+In accordance with Lloyd's requirements the Company was required to provide 85% of the required FAL, to support the underwriting activities of Syndicate 2010 and Syndicate 3010.
+In 2021, the Company agreed to provide 100% of the required FAL.
 The amount of FAL required is determined by Lloyd's through the Economic Capital Assessment based on the perceived level of risk the Company underwrites through its syndicate participations.

-SERVICE FEE INCOME
+SERVICE FEE INCOME (EXPENSE)